malcon-pngimr/malcon-dash/README.md

 # The MalCon Monitoring Dashboard

-This [MalCon Monitoring Dashboard](https://myominnoo.github.io/malcon-dash/) provides an overview of the progress of the health facility survey 2021 conducted by the Malaria Control Section (MalCon) at the Papua New Guinea Institute of Medical Research (PNGMIR).
-This dashboard is built in the framework of reproducibile research using Rmarkdown and GitHub action workflows.
+This [MalCon Monitoring Dashboard](https://myominnoo.github.io/malcon-dash/) provides an overview of the progress of the `health facility survey 2021` that is being conducted by the Malaria Control Section (`MalCon`) at the `Papua New Guinea Institute of Medical Research` (`PNGMIR`).

-**Data**
+This dashboard is built in the framework of reproducibile research using `Rmarkdown` and `GitHub action workflow`.

+## Data

-The input data for this dashboard is the [Data Automation site](https://github.com/myominnoo/malcon) which is a private repository on GitHub.
-This repository retrieves daily data updates from the ODK Central platform hosted by the Swiss TPH.
+The input data for this dashboard is the [Data Automation site](https://github.com/myominnoo/malcon) which is a private repository on `GitHub` that is only accessible by the `MalCon` team.
+This repository retrieves daily data updates from the `ODK Central` platform hosted by the `Swiss TPH`.

+The updated data are then being passed through a series of data processing procedures in `R` and the final data are displayed as numbers and figures on the dashboard.

 ## Technical Notes

-**Codes**
 This dashboard is built with R using [Rmakrdown](https://rmarkdown.rstudio.com/) and [flexdashboard](https://rmarkdown.rstudio.com/flexdashboard/) framework, and can easily reproduce by others.
 The code behind the dashboard available [here](https://github.com/myominnoo/malcon-dash)

-**Packages**
+- `GitHub Action Workflow` for automated tasks
+- `docker` for reproducible environments
+- `rmarkdown` for rendering the dashboard webpage
+- `shell` scripting to bridge `GitHub Action Workflow`, `docker`, and `R`
+- `git` for version control system

+## R Packages

+- `dplyr`, and `tidyr` for data wrangling
-- Dashboard interface - the `flexdashboard` package.
+- `flexdashboard` for the dashboard interface
-- Visualization - the `plotly` package for the plots and mapview package for the map
+- `plotly` and `ggplot2` for the plots
+- `rnaturalearth`` and `mapview` for the PNG map
-- Data manipulation - `dplyr`, and `tidyr`
-- Tables - the `DT` package
+- `DT` for diplaying tabular data

-**Acknowledgement**
+## Acknowledgement

 The projects by [Rami Krispin](https://github.com/RamiKrispin/) inspires this dashboard.